Farhad33/lodash-library/README.md

 - [X] Rewrite 21 methods lodash library
 - [X] Make the methods as efficient as possible
 - [X] Use ES2015
-- [X] Write tests for those methods described using Jasmin
+- [X] Write tests for those methods described using Jasmine
 - [X] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ---